OKGSR Foster & New Owner Handbook

 – Avoid cornering your dog, especially children.

-• Closely supervise interactions between your child and dog, intervening if necessary.
+– Make sure that your dog has an escape route, and can get away from kids if they want.
+Don’t force them to interact. - Closely supervise interactions between your child and dog, intervening if necessary.
 Being in the same room is not supervision – you must watch your children with your dog at all times.
 Your dog should be in their “child-free zone” when you are trying to multitask.
 Children have good intentions, but your dog might not see it that way.
 Learn to read your dog’s stress signals and body language.
 Intervene if your dog displays any of the following:

 – Avoiding your children